daormar/debasher/doc/design_doc_resident.md

   to what it receives, and never sends on its own initiative (`send_data` raises anywhere else), so a source is always outside the graph of nodes, and what enters through it is an external input (see "Limits and non-goals").
-- **root** (raíz): a node that no other node sends `DATA` to.
+- **root** (raíz): a node that no node sends `DATA` to, not even itself through a self-loop.
 Its input ports, if it has any, are control ports or are written from outside the program, by a source.
 It can start a round, and its part of a round closes as soon as it opens, since it has no pending port.
 - **relay** (relé): a node with one input port and one output port whose `process_data` sends on the output what it received on the input, one message out for each message in.
 It is the simplest node that has both an input log